joeltg/big-varint/README.md

 ## Credits

-The encoding/decoding functions were adapted more or less verbatim from [chrisdickinson/varint](https://github.com/chrisdickinson/varint), and only modified to operate over BigInts.
+A previous version of this library was adapted from [chrisdickinson/varint](https://github.com/chrisdickinson/varint), but has since been rewritten from scratch.

 ## Contributing